BayanGroup/nutch-custom-search/README.md

 1) Extract plugins/zal.extractor-X-distribution.zip to your nutch's plugins directory.
 After the extraction, you must have a directory named "extractor" under your nutch's plugins directory.
 In "extractor" directory, there must be several jars with a file named "plugin.xml".
 Note that the jar is built with java 6.

-2) Enable extractor plugin by adding its name to the plugin.includes property in the nutch-site.xml (inside nutch conf directory).
+2) Enable extractor plugin by adding its name (which is 'extractor') to the plugin.includes property in the nutch-site.xml (inside nutch conf directory).

 If you are using mode 2, you can disable other parser/indexer plugins, if you don't need them.
 For instance, you can use something like this: